retorquere/pimsync/docs/content/docs/migration-guide.md

     { id = "c037725e-e4fd-4b3e-b73d-d5e27d5a90a9" }
 ]
 ```

+The above will find synchronise collections with the given id between both
+storages.

 A collection can now also be specified by href, which is useful for servers
 that do not support discovery or where multiple collections have the same name: